The Hitchin morphism for certain surfaces fibered over a curve

 \section{Introduction}

 Let $G$ be a reductive group.
 The moduli stack of $G$-Higgs bundles on a smooth projective curve has a rich geometry and topology.
-N. Hitchin defined a morphism from this moduli space to affine space \cite{hitchin_integrable_systems}, and the study of this morphism has produced stunning applications like Ng\^o's proof of the Fundamental Lemma in the Langlands program \cite{ngo_fund_lemma}.
+N. Hitchin defined a surjective morphism from this moduli space to affine space \cite{hitchin_integrable_systems}, and the study of this morphism has produced stunning applications like Ng\^o's proof of the Fundamental Lemma in the Langlands program \cite{ngo_fund_lemma}.

 We can replace the curve by a higher-dimensional smooth projective variety and obtain a moduli stack of $G$-Higgs bundles equipped with a morphism to an affine space.
-This morphism, called the Hitchin morphism, is not surjective in general as it is in the case for curves.
+This morphism, called the Hitchin morphism, is not necessarily surjective once the dimension of our variety is at least two.
 However, there is a conjectured image $\mc{B}(X,G)$ defined by T. H. Chen and B. C. Ng\^o \cite{chen_ngo20}*{Conjecture 5.2}; its definition is recalled in \S \ref{sect:hitchin_bases}.
 Roughly speaking, the conjectured image $\mc{B}(X,G)$ is the locus where one can construct, for each $k$-point, a ``cameral cover'' of the original variety and hope to obtain a modular description of the fiber of the Hitchin morphism in terms of the cameral cover.

 If $X$ is an abelian variety of dimension $d$, then the Hitchin morphism for $X$ surjects onto $\mc{B}(X,G)$, essentially because the sheaf $\Omega^1_X$ is free of rank $d$ \cite{chen_ngo20}*{Example 5.1}.
 All other known results are for the general linear group, because in this case one may work with ``spectral covers'', which are simpler than cameral covers.
 When $X$ is a surface, Chen and Ng\^o prove a ``spectral correspondence'' result over an open subset $\mc{B}^{\heartsuit} \subset \mc{B}(X,\rm{GL}_n)$.
 More precisely, for every $b \in \mc{B}^{\heartsuit}(k)$, they construct a finite, flat cover $X_b^{\rm{CM}} \to X$, and prove that the fiber of the Hitchin morphism over $b$ is isomorphic to the stack of Cohen-Macaulay sheaves of generic rank 1 on $X_b^{\rm{CM}}$ \cite{chen_ngo20}*{Theorem 7.3}.
 In particular, this shows that $\mc{B}^{\heartsuit}$ is contained in the image of the Hitchin morphism.